 - stick the paper cut-out shape onto cardboard around the edges

 - cut out the shape again (card stock and paper stuck together), right on the border where the sellotape and paper touch

 - transfer markings/notches before removing the paper (the paper and card stock should separate very easily)

 - mark the block text with pencil and felt tipped pen (e.g. dart lines and grainlines with pencil, CB with felt tipped pens)

 What is included?This set of Third Scale Blocks is Size 12 and consists of the blocks listed below.
 The PDF booklet is 10 pages, including the cover:

 - Pants Back

-Example: Creating the Third Scale Blocks with cardboard
+Example: Creating the Third Scale Blocks with patternmaking paper

 - Cut out the block shapes from the download file and stick it onto cardboard. keeping the block paper shapes flat.

 - Note that it is easier to punch holes (e.g. dart points) at this stage before cutting out the shape; if cut correctly the paper and cardboard separate easily, and if you haven’t already punched holes it will be more difficult to do so (i.e. the paper and cardboard may separate before you get to pierce the holes).